maturk/maturk.github.io/index.md

 	</div></td>
 </tr>

-I am originally from Finland.
-I am mainly interested in computer vision and computer graphics, with a specific focus on 3D vision and inverse rendering.
-I will (soon, I hope :D ) graduate from my MSc and start a PhD at Aalto University supervised by [Juho Kannala](https://users.aalto.fi/~kannalj1/) and [Arno Solin](https://users.aalto.fi/~asolin/).
-I am looking for research internships sometime in the late fall or spring 2025.
-I enjoy riding my bike and drinking coffee.
+I am from Finland 🇫🇮.
+I am interested in learning new things, and lately, my focus has been on computer vision, computer graphics, and programming.
+Besides that, I enjoy riding my bike and drinking coffee.
+I am starting a PhD with [Juho Kannala](https://users.aalto.fi/~kannalj1/) and [Arno Solin](https://users.aalto.fi/~asolin/).

 ## Publications
 {% assign years = site.data.papers | group_by:"year" | sort: "name" | reverse %}